Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 Items by Clive, Tim, and Graeme displayed at the Kapiti Arts Society.

 Alan’s rocking horses.
-Pictures (above) from his talk at the club meeting in May 2022
+Pictures (above) from his talk.

-Some of Tim’s segmented bowls shown during his talk at our April 2022 meeting.
+Some of Tim’s segmented bowls shown during his talk.

-Our April meeting was hands-on jewellery making with Andrea.
-From left: a bangle holder, Graeme on the tiny tools and Tim’s earing stands
+Our April meeting was hands-on jewellery making with Andrea M. From left: a bangle holder, Graeme on the tiny tools and Tim’s earing stands

 A tribute to Jim Lowe who is a foundation member of the guild and is leaving Kapiti and moving north.

-AP&I show display tables.
-Left is Brian’s display table, then 2 photos of tables displaying the guilds creations
+AP&I show Levin, display tables.
+Left is Brian’s display table, then 2 photos of tables displaying the Guilds creations.

 Some of the speakers we had in 2021; Keith; Harp maker, Dave brought in his carousel horse and Ron with a recorder he’s made.